andermoralesmontero/andermoralesmontero/README.md

 ### ⚡ Fun facts:
 - I create 🎨 2D/3D designs in Blender
-- Love 🎵 all music (especially pop rock and anime OSTs)
+- Love 🎵 all music (especially pop rock and pop)
-- Big fan of Cyberpunk 2077, Arcane and Shingeki no Kyojin
+- Big fan of Cyberpunk Edgerunners, Arcane and Shingeki no Kyojin

 ### 👨‍💻 All of my projects are available [here](https://github.com/tuusuario?tab=repositories).